ktaranov/sqlserver-kit/SSMS/SSMS_Tips/README.md

 <a id="15"></a>
 ## Registered Servers / Central Management Server
 If you have a lot of servers then re-entering the details in Object Explorer every time you start SSMS can be frustrating and time consuming.
-Fortunately there are two facilities within SSMS that enable these details to be entered just once and “remembered” each time you open up SSMS.
+Fortunately there are two facilities within SSMS that enable these details to be entered just once and "remembered" each time you open up SSMS.
-These two facilities are Registered Servers and Central Management Servers.
+These two facilities are **Registered Servers** and **Central Management Servers**.
 These were introduced in different versions of SQL Server and work in different ways, each has its own advantages and disadvantages so you may want to use both.

-To add a registered server open the Registered Servers window from the View menu (or click CTRL + ALT + G), the window should appear in the top left corner of SSMS.
+To add a registered server open the Registered Servers window from the View menu (or click `CTRL + ALT + G`), the window should appear in the top left corner of SSMS.
 Right click on the Local Server Groups folder and select ‘New Server Registration…’.
 Enter the server details and close the window.
 This new server should then appear under Local Server Groups, you can then right click and open up the server in Object Explorer or open a new query window.
 The server details are stored locally in an XML file and so will appear next time you open SSMS.